nprasad2077/scripts/README.md

 This project is a Python script that moves files from a source directory to a target directory, based on a specified keyword.
 The script uses the `os` and `shutil` libraries to perform file operations.

 ## Usage

+1. Install pipenv if you do not have it already. `pip install pipenv`
+2. Run this command in root directory `pipenv install`.
+This creates the virtual env and installs the dependencies.
+3. Activate the pip env with `pipenv shell`.

+## Usage

 1. Enter virtual environment -
 2. `source .venv/bin/activate` on linux/macos
 3. `.\venv\Scripts\activate` using powershell
 4. Specify the paths for the source folder and target folder in the variables `source_folder` and `target_folder` respectively.